 Mr. Popovski has received recognition from numerous legal publications and was selected as a 2014 New York “IP Star” by Managing Intellectual Property.
 In addition, Mr. Popovski received the 2014 Lexology and International Law Office Client Choice Award for “Intellectual Property – Patents” which recognizes exceptional qualifications and service to clients in the United States and separately in New York.
+Chambers USA recognizes Mr. Popovski in the Intellectual Property: Patent area, representing notable clients in the technology sector where he draws praise for his work litigating patent infringement disputes.
+Interviewees describe him as “a creative and talented lawyer who litigates cases in an efficient manner to win or settle favorably.”

 Prior to becoming a patent attorney, Mr. Popovski was a pilot in the United States Air Force and an engineer at Veeco Instruments, Inc. where Mr. Popovski gained valuable experience in the fields of helium mass spectrometry and ion beam etching machines used in semiconductor manufacturing.